Marlene Dumas

-Dumas often uses reference material of polaroid photographs of her friends and lovers, whilst she also references magazines and pornographic material.
+Dumas often uses reference material of Polaroid photographs of her friends and lovers, whilst she also references magazines and pornographic material.
 She also paints portraits of children and erotic scenes to impact the world of contemporary art.
 She has said that her works are better appreciated as originals since many of her smaller sexual works are very intimate.
 With many of her paintings she depicts her friends, models, and prominent political figures.

-Dumas paintings are seen as portraits but they do not represent people but an emotional state that one could be in.
+Dumas's paintings are seen as portraits; however, they are less concerned with representing their sitters than conveying an emotional state that they could be experiencing.
 Her art focuses on more serious issues and themes such as sexuality and race, guilt and innocence, violence and tenderness.
-Dumas style is more older Romanticism tradition.
-She uses loose brushstrokes to add distortion but also great detail to her art.
-Dumas likes to use a wet-on-wet technique, that combines thin layers of paint with thick ones.
+Dumas's style is more in the older Romanticism tradition.
+She uses loose brushstrokes to create distortion while simultaneously capturing striking detail in her art.
+Dumas likes to use a wet-on-wet technique that combines thin layers of paint with thick ones.
 Her media of choice is oil on canvas and ink on paper.
-Her subjects range from new born babies, models, strippers, and many figures from popular culture.
+Her subjects range from newborn babies, models, strippers, and many figures from popular culture.

-The sale of Dumas's Jule-die Vrou (1985), positioned Dumas as one of three living female artists to trade for over $1 million.

-Dumas taught at the Academie voor Beeldende Vorming (ABV) in Tilburg, Academie voor Kunst en Industrie (AKI) in Enschede, Rijksakademie Van Beeldende Kunsten in Amsterdam, and De Ateliers in Amsterdam (Tutorials and Coaching).

-Dumas' work is in the collections of the Museum of Modern Art and Dordrechts Museum.
+In 2015-2016, Dumas contributed illustrations for Hafid Bouazza's book of Dutch translations of Venus and Adonis, one of Shakespeare’s earliest works.

 Her work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.

-Education

-Dumas was awarded an honorary degree from the University of Antwerp.
-She also holds degrees from the University of Cape Town, from Ateliers 63 in Haarlem and the Institute of Psychology, University of Amsterdam.
+Dumas taught at the Academie voor Beeldende Vorming (ABV) in Tilburg, Academie voor Kunst en Industrie (AKI) in Enschede, Rijksakademie van Beeldende Kunsten in Amsterdam, and De Ateliers in Amsterdam (Tutorials and Coaching).

+Collections

+Dumas's work is in the collections of the Museum of Modern Art and Dordrechts Museum.